FastCompressor — Free App

 To reduce these massive files, we have two distinct compression paths: Lossless and Lossy.

 If you are a professional handling hundreds of transparent graphics, uploading them to a cloud server one-by-one is not an option.
-You need an offline tool that leverages your local CPU.
+You need an offline PNG optimizer that leverages your local CPU.
 Here is how to achieve visually lossless PNG compression instantly with FastCompressor.

 Step 1: Download and Install FastCompressor Avoid the cloud.
 Install the native app on your Mac or Windows machine.